 The project contributes to the growth of renewable energy and is likely to strengthen and reinforce this value in the area.
 At the same time, the development of the project will change the character of the area.
 The value residents put on the character of the landscape within which they live is subjective, meaning its relative value depends upon the perception and philosophical or psychological responses unique to individuals.
 Because of this, construction of the project might-for some residents-change their perception of the area's character thus potentially eroding their sense of place.
+On whole, impacts to cultural values as a result of the project are anticipated to be minimal.

 There are no conditions included in the DSP that directly address mitigation for impacts to cultural values.
-Section 4.3.24 addresses impacts to cultural properties.
 No additional mitigation is proposed.